ZahidKamil/Neural-Style-Transfer/README.md

 # Neural-Style-Transfer

-This repository is dedicated to all my neural style transfer attempts on playing around with this concept.
+This repository is dedicated to all my neural style transfer attempts to understand it deeply.